410th Air Expeditionary Wing: 2003 Beginning of Iraq War

 The wing is also credited with the destruction of two Ba'ath Party headquarters buildings in western and central Iraq.
 Although the wing was engaged in more than 200 troops in contact scenarios, there were no fratricide events.
 During the 2003 invasion of Iraq, wing personnel supplied thirty F-16s, four HH-60s, four HC-130s, eight RAF GR.7 Harriers, and two PR.9 Canberras with 130,000 gallons of fuel per day for twenty-three days.

+It appears that the 30 F-16s deployed were sent by the 120th Fighter Squadron, Colorado Air National Guard (16 aircraft); the 160th Fighter Squadron, Alabama Air National Guard (14 aircraft); and a total of six aircraft from the 93rd, 457th, and 466th Fighter Squadrons of the Air Force Reserve.